To find a list of the classes I teach, go to the links on the right of this page.

-My websites are here to share information about me and my research.
-My passion is family history research and sharing that passion with others!
+This website is here to share information about my genealogy research.
+My passion is family history research and sharing that history.
 I love the “hunt” and the detective work it entails.
-I’ve visited many large and small-town libraries and courthouses over the years, to try to document my family and their history.
-I’ve corresponded with a lot of cousins along the way, and that is by far the most gratifying of all.
+I’ve visited many large and small-town archives, libraries, and courthouses over the years, to try to document my family and their history.
+I’ve corresponded with a lot of new-found cousins along the way, and that is by far the most gratifying of all.

-If you find a family connection, have a question, or would like me to present a program or teach a class to a group, please contact me — Elaine Hatfield Powell, by commenting on this post.
+If you find a family connection, have a question, or would like me to present a program or teach a class to a group, please contact me — Elaine Hatfield Powell, by commenting on this post or email me at [email protected].

 I am a retired university professor and professional researcher with lots of experience in genealogy.
 I note that you have repeated the genealogy contained in “An American Family Called Warren,” William Wallace Warren, Harleysville, PA: self-published, 1992, without warning that much of it is undocumented and therefore unreliable.